-Students should be able to:
+Students on all Programmes should be able to:

 - B1.
-Identify appropriate theories or models, statistical or mathematical techniques, and IT support for the analysis of relevant questions in Economics. - B2.
-Apply the analytical and quantitative skills required for scientific reasoning and research in Economics. - B3.
-Show ability to interpret econometric results and put them into the appropriate economics context. - B4.
+Identify appropriate theories or models, statistical or mathematical techniques, and IT support for the analysis of relevant questions in Environmental Economics. - B2.
+Apply the analytical and quantitative skills required for scientific reasoning and research in Environmental Economics. - B3.
+Show ability to interpret econometric results and put them into the appropriate environmental economics context. - B4.
 Demonstrate capacity for independent directed and self-initiated learning and a profound management of time as required at an advanced level of study. - B5.
 Show ability to use logical reasoning and scientific rigour. - B6.
-Demonstrate ability to critically judge modern research in Economics.
+Demonstrate ability to critically judge modern research in Environmental Economics.